Skip to content

 Peach Sync protocol

-• Session keys are ephemeral and scoped to sync traffic rather than reused as the vault master key.
+• Transport is limited to user-paired devices on the same network segment.
+Session keys are ephemeral and scoped to sync traffic rather than reused as the vault master key.

 Threat model